Xavier-IV/silver-ili/community/game_events.md

 Would be great to provide descriptive name, or if necessary with some description as well.

+If this is your first time contributing to open source, read the `CONTRIBUTING.md` first.

 ## Event suggestions

 - Database production went down